arrayfire/arrayfire-benchmark/README.md

 `-r output_file.csv` option.
 These three programs have the same set of options which may be seen using the `-h` option.

-After this, use the `scripts/plot_results.py` to visualize the results of the benchmark suite.
-Please use `python scripts/plot_results.py -h` to see a full list of options for this tool.
+After this, use the `scripts/standalone-plot.py` to visualize individual results from the benchmark suite (specify the `-h` option to see possibilities).

+If you need to plot a lot of results, modify the `scripts/make-plot.py` script accordingly.